ServiceStack/vitepress-docs/docs/logging.md

 ---
-slug: logging
+title: An implementation-free logging API for .Net
 ---

-## An implementation-free logging API for .Net

 **ServiceStack.Logging** is an implementation and dependency-free logging API with adapters for all of .NET's popular logging providers.
 It allows your business logic to bind to an easily-mockable and testable dependency-free interface whilst providing the flexibility to switch logging providers at runtime.